List of all issue types

 TOPL_ERROR_LATENTβ

-Category: Sensitive data flow.
+Category: User defined property.
 Reported as "Topl Error Latent" by topl.

 A latent TOPL_ERROR.
 See the documentation on Pulse latent issues.